-Both institutional and retail traders trade securities intending to make a profit.
+Both institutional and retail traders trade securities intend to make a profit.
 But that’s about where the similarities end.

 Retail traders, also known as individual traders, trade securities with their own money.
-They can trade most of the more popular securities, including stocks, bonds, options, and futures, but they do not typically have access to IPOs and more complex investment vehicles.
+They can trade the most popular securities, including stocks, bonds, options, and futures, but they do not typically have access to IPOs and more complex investment vehicles.

 The other primary type of trader is an institutional trader.
 This type of trader buys and sells securities for accounts they manage for others, including individuals, groups, or institutions.
 Institutional traders almost always have access to more capital, a more diverse range of assets, and more sophisticated technology.

-It’s easy to fall into the trap of assuming that because institutional traders and hedge funds have access to so many more resources than retail traders, there’s no way for the little guy to compete.
+It’s easy to assume that because institutional traders and hedge funds have access to so many more resources than retail traders, there’s no way for the little guy to compete.
 But this isn’t necessarily true.
 It’s a classic case of David and Goliath.
 There are ways for the little guy to beat the giant, and with the increased offerings and sophistication of online brokerages, it’s becoming more and more feasible.

-Retail traders may have the ability to beat hedge funds, but we’re living in denial if we ignore the ways hedge funds do have an advantage.
-Therefore, before we get into the advantages retail traders have, and how they can use them to beat hedge funds, we’ll quickly walk through the areas where hedge funds have an advantage.
+Retail traders may be able to beat hedge funds, but we’re living in denial if we ignore the ways hedge funds do have an advantage.
+Therefore, before we get into the advantages retail traders have and how they can use them to beat hedge funds, we’ll quickly walk through the areas where hedge funds have an advantage.
 The advantages we’ll discuss follow into the following six categories:

 - More Bargaining Power

 - More Support Services

 - Wider Range of Financial Products